landing-ai/landingai-python/examples/edge-models/README.md

 pip install -r requirements_win.txt
 ```

-Note: tflite-runtime is not available for Windows: https://github.com/google-ai-edge/LiteRT?tab=readme-ov-file#pypi-installation-requirements
-so on Windows we suggest to use Tensorflow.
+Note: tflite-runtime is not available for Windows, so we suggest to use Tensorflow.

 ## Run